By Troy Wilde

-Jonathan, now 21, graduated from Alhambra High School in Phoenix and is pursuing a bachelor’s degree in Business Administration at Northern Arizona University (NAU).
-He expects to graduate in 2017.
+Jonathan graduated from Alhambra High School in Phoenix and earned a Bachelor’s Degree in Business Administration from Northern Arizona University (NAU).

 Jonathan explains that he wants to make it easier for hard-working students from schools in low income areas to apply for scholarships, “In high school I worked so hard just to try to get scholarships.
 If you’re an average student and not in a great school and you’re trying to get a recommender (for a scholarship), it’s kind of hard because you don’t even know who to ask or how to ask.
 I don’t want anyone to have to go through the same thing that I did – feeling alone and like no one is there to help.”

 Jonathan says he was involved with gangs and most definitely headed down the wrong path when a good thing happened, “This was actually the help of one counselor – at the end of my freshmen year she forced me to sign up for a summer program at ASU with the Hispanic College Fund.
 This program basically helps students become college-bound, and that’s what really influenced me and showed me, ‘you know what?
 College is a way out.”

 In basic terms, Jonathan says college added hope to a life where there once was no hope.

 Jonathan’s hard work in high school paid off after he earned a scholarship from College Success Arizona which provides up to six-thousand dollars per year for educational expenses.
 It also comes with mentorship provided by success advisers: